rubyforgood/inkind-admin/CONTRIBUTING.md

 5. Make the test pass.

 6. Push to your fork and submit a pull request.
-Include the issue number (ex. `Resolves #1`) in the PR description.
+Read through the PR template, address the checklist, description, type of change, and add screenshots.

-7. For any changes, please create a feature branch and open a PR for it when you feel it's ready to merge.
+7. For any changes, please create a feature branch and open a PR for it.
 Even if there's no real disagreement about a PR, at least one other person on the team needs to look over a PR before merging.
 The purpose of this review requirement is to ensure shared knowledge of the app and its changes and to take advantage of the benefits of working together changes without any single person being a bottleneck to making progress.

-At this point you're waiting on us–we'll try to respond to your PR quickly.
-We may suggest some changes or improvements or alternatives.
+At this point you're waiting on us.
+We'll try to respond to your PR quickly and suggest changes or alternatives if appropriate.

 Some things that will increase the chance that your pull request is accepted:

+* Be complete and descriptive in your PR summary
-* Use Rails idioms
+* Use conventions found within the codebase
 * Include tests that fail without your code, and pass with it
 * Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution